What does 0% APR mean?

 Check out cards with a low intro APR and see which is right for you.

-A 0% APR means that there’s no interest on certain transactions during a certain period of time.
+0% APR means that there are no interest charges on certain transactions during a fixed period.
 When it comes to credit cards, 0% APR is often associated with the introductory rate that may be available when you open a new account.

 What happens when 0% APR ends?